Simon Neil: Marmaduke Duke

 Neil plays with JP Reid of fellow Ayrshire group Sucioperro in Marmaduke Duke, under the pseudonym "The Atmosphere", which released their first album, The Magnificent Duke, in 2005.
 It was announced in late 2008 that the Duke was to make a return in 2009 with the follow-up album and second in the trilogy, Duke Pandemonium.
-The first single from the second album, "Kid Gloves" was released on the 9th of February, 2009.
+The first single from the second album, "Kid Gloves" was released on 9 February 2009.
 Marmaduke Duke have thus far only played two small tours, during which they played at venues in Edinburgh, Dundee, London, Manchester, Glasgow, Newcastle, Cardiff, and Birmingham.
-On the 9th of June, 2009, they were added to the Reading & Leeds Festival lineup, headlining the Festival Republic Stage on the Friday in Reading and the Sunday in Leeds.
+On 9 June 2009, they were added to the Reading & Leeds Festival lineup, headlining the Festival Republic Stage on the Friday in Reading and the Sunday in Leeds.
 They also played the T in the Park festival in 2009, on the Radio 1/NME stage.

 Live, the group consists of JP Reid (vocals, guitar) and Simon Neil (vocals, synth, guitar and bass).
 The duo are accompanied by James Johnston (bass, vocals) and drummers Fergus Munro and Ben Johnston.
 There is usually also a cloaked/masked figure on stage during performances, known only as "The Duke"; played by Sucioperro's ex-bassist Michael Logg (also known as "The Big Slice").
 This character might be construed as the band's own version of Public Enemy's Flavor Flav or the Happy Mondays' Bez.

 Regarding the inclusion of Ben and James, Neil's Biffy Clyro bandmates, Neil states: "It wouldn't feel right to be out and playing without them, you know?".